 - Prioritise dietary protein.

-- This minimises the loss of metabolically active protein from your muscle and vital organs.
+- This minimises the loss of metabolically active protein from your muscles and vital organs on a PSMF diet.

 Why Is It Called Protein Sparing Modified Fast?